 We expect that the ACA, as well as other healthcare reform measures that may be adopted in the future, may result in more rigorous coverage criteria and additional downward pressure on the price that we or our collaborators will receive for any cleared or approved product.
+Based on a recent executive order, the Biden administration expressed its intent to pursue certain policy initiatives to reduce drug prices.
 Further, it is possible that additional governmental action is taken in response to the COVID-19 pandemic.
 Any reduction in payments from Medicare or other government programs may result in a similar reduction in payments from private payors.
 The implementation of cost containment measures or other healthcare reforms may prevent our customers from successfully commercializing any tests for which they receive approval, which could prevent us from being able to generate revenue and attain profitability.